quatrope/uttrs/README.md

 ```

-## Simple interacción con `numpy.ndarray`
+## Simple interaction with `numpy.ndarray`

-we can access all the same attributes declared with `uttr.ib but` coerced to the default unit as numpy array.
+We can access all the same attributes declared with `uttr.ib but` coerced to the default unit as numpy array.

 ```pycon
 >>> gal.arr_.y